Frequently Asked Questions

-According to salary.com, The median expected salary for a typical Physical Therapist in the United States is $76,357.
+According to the website 'salary.com', The median expected salary for a typical Physical Therapist in the United States is $80,188.
 This varies by region and level of experience.

 PTs practice in a great variety of settings including outpatient clinics, acute care hospitals, neuro-rehabilitation hospitals, inpatient hospitals, skilled nursing facilities, pediatric clinics, schools, home health settings, industrial or office settings (ergonomics), sport and fitness facilities, obstetrician gynecology practices (women’s health), etc.

 The Department of Physical Therapy at UTC is fully accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
 We received our initial accreditation by CAPTE in 1992, and have been continuously accredited since that time.